marcduiker/marcduiker-dev/src/posts/2026/2026-06-17-starting-with-codeberg.md

 When the push finishes, open the repository on Codeberg and confirm that all branches, tags, and history are present.

-## Keeping the Mirror in Sync (Optional)
+## 6. Keeping the Mirror in Sync (Optional)

 Codeberg has *disabled* the automatic pull-mirror feature, so it can't sync from GitHub on a schedule.
-They explain why in their blog post [Mirror repos: easily created, consuming resources forever](https://blog.codeberg.org/mirror-repos-easily-created-consuming-resources-forever.html) — in short, abandoned mirrors kept updating and consumed resources and traffic indefinitely without benefit to the community.
+They explain why in their blog post [Mirror repos: easily created, consuming resources forever](https://blog.codeberg.org/mirror-repos-easily-created-consuming-resources-forever.html).
 That means syncing is a manual push from your side.
 How you do it depends on which option you used in step 5.

 **If you used Option B (your existing clone)**, fetch the latest from GitHub and push it on to Codeberg: